 Woo, the end of refurbishing the outside of a house has never been so near!

-Painting the exterior of your home is largely about timing, it’s essential to only undertake this job in good weather.
+Painting the exterior of your home is largely about timing, it’s essential only to undertake this job in good weather.
 For both a successful finish and your mental health.

 A paint kettle will be helpful as you can measure out a manageable amount paint to hang from your ladder.
-This will save having to hang a large (and heavy) paint pot, which could potentially put your ladders off balance.
+It will save having to hang a large (and heavy) paint pot, which could potentially put your ladders off balance.